Skip to main content

 Dataset (hosted in Relari Cloud)

-In cases where you have a dataset hosted in Relari Cloud, you can pass the dataset id, the sample_id or label, and corresponding outputs from your LLM application to calculate the scores.
+In cases where you have a dataset hosted in Relari Cloud, you can pass the dataset id, datum label (uid), and corresponding outputs from your LLM application to calculate the scores.

 from relari import RelariClient